What Graduates Are Saying

 I believe that most of the time, most people at work, do most of what they are supposed to do.
 They are cooperative, hardworking, and dependable.
 They take pride in their work, are punctual, and always conscious of quality.
-Some will even go beyond the call of duty and perform outside their realm of their responsibilities.
+Some will even go beyond the call of duty and perform outside the realm of their responsibilities.
 I call these quality folks low maintenance employees.

 There are also those whom we label problem or high maintenance employees.
 Although a minority, they are known to cause significant, ongoing problems mainly because of their negative attitudes and inappropriate behaviors.
 This type of employee offers countless reasons why they are not able to get the job done.
-When asked to do something, many become argumentative, even defiant.
+When asked or directed to do something, many become argumentative, even defiant.
 They complain a lot, resist change, and point the finger at others when mistakes are made.
 This type of employee also spends much time badmouthing the company and bashing management.

 High maintenance employees are the most difficult and challenging ones to deal with and largely contribute to a manager’s frustration and stress level, so the question is, how can we help high maintenance employees turn themselves in low maintenance ones?
-It’s not that difficult, we just have to know how!

 Let’s take a look at the following example….

-I say for the most part because there was 1 employee in particular, whom I quickly identified as having many high maintenance characteristics.
+I say for the most part because there was one employee in particular, whom I quickly identified as having many high maintenance characteristics.
 This employee was seen as uncooperative, intimidating, and used a lot of profanities when speaking with others.
 My observations were that he had very little to bring to the department other than criticism and complaints, always without solutions.
-This employee had developed a reputation of being a “crap disturber” and to me, seemed to be a very unhappy person.
+This employee had developed a reputation for being a “crap disturber” and to me, seemed to be a very unhappy person.
 This clearly affected the overall morale in the department and I quickly realized that I could not let this weak link continue affecting the rest of the crew.

 I had only been at my job for 6 weeks or so and felt somewhat nervous about addressing this issue with the employee but I felt it was my obligation to do so.